 Hardly any other topic in the eMTB world is as hotly debated as the motor.
 But does it always come down to raw power?
 Or are the multitude of smaller details just as vital?
-We put nine of the most important motors through their paces and identified one clear winner.
+We put ten of the most important motors through their paces and identified one clear winner.

 Watt’s that?
 An introduction to key data